-There are then some 'ecologically' oriented poems: "Mother's Anger", "Our Children's Children", "It's Never Too Late", "Blackhills 1993" and "Some experimental thoughts of a plague virus searching for enlightenment".
+There are a number of 'ecologically' oriented poems: "Mother's Anger", "Our Children's Children", "It's Never Too Late", "Blackhills 1993", "A Celtic Oath" and "Some experimental thoughts of a plague virus searching for enlightenment".
 Some of these also appear in the collections below.

 They all have many different sources and there are often stories attached to them.
-When travelling in the Pacific North-West of the USA, I taken to an Indian village called La Push, where I met a man called John Fourlines.
-He was very inspiring.
-I wrote this poem, "Man of the Trees" a few months later, when back at Findhorn, about a week before I learnt that he had died.
-I had asked him if I could buy one of his unique redwood bas-relief carvings, but he said that he would make one for me: however, a member of the tribe asked if I could release it as it was the only one of his works that they had left.
+When travelling in the Pacific North-West of the USA, I taken to an Indian village called La Push, where I met a man called John Fourlines (////).
+I was very inspired by his story-telling, Shamanic wisdom and I wrote this poem, "Man of the Trees" a few months later when back at Findhorn..
+This was just about a week before I learnt that he had died.
+When I was there, I had asked him if I could buy one of his unique redwood bas-relief carvings and he said that he would make one for me, but I never got it, because, a member of the tribe asked if I could release this as it was the only one of his works that they had got left.
 Of course, I did: but gifts create obligations!
-So, in return, I asked for it to be read out at his funeral.
+So, in return, I asked for this poem to be read out at his funeral.

-Some of the poems are quizzical: "Thus Spoke Zarathustra!", "At Lunchtime" and "Do Sheep Sleep?"; some of them are somewhat 'transpersonal' like: "We Avatars" and "A Prayer for Death"; and a few others, like these, are just ...: "The Moon Disappeared Tonight"; "Intellectuals"; etc.
+Some of the poems are ... perhaps quizzical is the best word: "Thus Spoke Zarathustra!", "At Lunchtime", "Never Forget", a homage to Brian Patton "This Morning (30 years later - at Findhorn, not Liverpool)" and "Do Sheep Sleep?"; some of them are somewhat 'transpersonal' like: "We Avatars" and "A Prayer for Death"; and a few others, like these, are just ... what they say they are: "The Moon Disappeared Tonight"; "Intellectuals"; etc.

 Then, I offer you some individual (stand-alone) poems: this one, 'The Military Road' (about an unpleasant period of Scottish history), actually won a prize - perhaps because it was written by a "bluddy Sassanach".
-Then, there is a humourous poem about toilets, "Privy Thoughts"; a sort of presentational essay about William McGonegal, "Very Bad Poetry"; a poem written to my wife's cat Twyla (that was going to have to be left behind in Texas); a poem that emerged from the tragic death of a young man (a sort of step-son), Curdie, who I felt very close to; a poem written about a childhood experience of mine with a Snake in Singapore; and there are many more: the list could go on and on.
+Then, there is a humourous poem about toilets, "Privy Thoughts"; a sort of presentational essay about William McGonegal, "Very Bad Poetry"; a poem written to my wife's cat Twyla (that was going to have to be left behind in Texas, when she came to live with me in Scotland); a poem that emerged from the tragic death of a young man (a sort of step-son), Curdie, who I felt very close to; a poem written about a childhood experience of mine with a Snake in Singapore; and there are many more: the list could go on and on.

-I write and then don't and then I write some more.
-Not all of them are available yet - nor are they all - by any means - ready for public consumption, but I have started uploading some of the earlier "Collections" and a few others (to give a flavour to my 'bardic' endeavours - maybe I was Taliesin, once upon a time):
+I write and then I don't and then - sometime later - I write some more.
+Not all of them are available yet - nor are they all - by any means - ready for public consumption, but I have started uploading some of the earlier "Collections" and a few others (to give a flavour to my 'bardic' endeavours - (maybe, I was someone like a Taliesin, once upon a time, in another lifetime):